test-editor/deprecated-test-editor-xtext/docs/features.md

 ```
   Macro: MyMacroLib
-  - ask "What is the meaning of Life?"
+  - Ask "What is the meaning of Life?"
 ```

 Currently macros cannot return any values.
 Thus the reading of the answer is left out of this macro.